y629wang/pyconca-tutorial-exchange/README.md

 # Prerequisites

-1. Python 3.7

-2. Redis 5.0 (yes the beta version 🙈)
+1. Docker and Docker compose

+2. This application uses two ports, 8000 and 8765.
+Make sure those are available on your machine.

 # Run the mock exchange

 1. Install prerequisites in the machine

-2. Run redis server by using command: `redis-server`

-3. Run REST API server by using command: `make api`

-4. Run Websocket Interface by using command: `make websocket`
+2. Build Step `docker build -t mock_exchange .`

+3. Run Step `docker-compose up`

 # How to use
 1. The REST API server spins up at `localhost:8000`

+2. Websocket server spins up at `localhost:8765`

 2. Health check `/ping/`